wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-management-api.md

 -	**Resource**: `/message-processors`

-	**Description**: Used to activate or deactivate a specific message processor
+	**Description**: Used to activate or deactivate a specific message processor.

 	**Example**: